By Peter Ungphakorn

 It’s not often that hard Brexiters make WTO rules more complicated than they need to be.
 Usually their error is to over-simplify.
 But the mistaken identity of interim free trade agreements in the WTO is one rare instance.

 The idea had apparently been knocking around for some time, at least back to March 2017 in a Politico article.
 It reappeared back in May 2018, when Conservative MP Jacob Rees-Mogg claimed on television that WTO rules allow the UK a 10-year grace period to negotiate a free trade agreement with the EU.

-A shorter version of this published on UK Trade Forum, Jan 26, 2019
+• A shorter version published on UK Trade Forum, Jan 26, 2019

 The claim baffled many trade experts.
 Some lawyers did recognise what he was referring to.
 They pointed out he was wrong.